mxp96/xypher/CONTRIBUTING.md

 ## License

-By contributing, you agree to MIT License.
+By contributing, you agree to Apache 2.0 License.

 Thanks for making Xypher better!